What is COIL?

 Students work together to:

-- Develop an effective international team
+- Develop effective international/intercultural teams

-- Discuss issues and course content
+- Discuss course assignments and content

 - Reflect on both the academic content of the course and the intercultural exchange that takes place